Mic92/sops-nix/README.md

 ### Binary

 Unlike the other two formats for binaries one file correspond to one secret.
-This format allows to encrypt arbitrary binary format that can be not put into JSON/YAML files.
+This format allows to encrypt an arbitrary binary format that can't be put into JSON/YAML files.

 To encrypt an binary file use the following command: